 Gender Bender: Gethenians have a 26-day long cycle of going into heat ("kemmer") and spending the rest as asexuals.
 Which sex they assume is beyond their control, though the use of artificial chemical means is implied to be on the rise.

 Gender Neutral Writing: Much pain to anyone not a Gethenian.
 Sooner or later they all decide to use "he" or "she" for convenience, though it leads to traps - Genly's feminine "landlady", whom he couldn't resist to think of as a woman, was a father several times and a mother not once.

-On the other hand, Gethenians have no proper word for man/woman, so outsiders use the words they refer to the male and female forms of kemmer (the only alternative being words for male and female animals).
+On the other hand, Gethenians have no proper word for man/woman, so outsiders attempting to make themselves understood must use the words that refer to the male and female forms of kemmer (the only alternative being words for male and female animals).
 In other words, they can only make the sex/gender distinctions humans routinely use by thinking of them as animals in permanent heat.
 This creates a few difficulties for Genly.

 Ikea Erotica: Most of the discussion of Gethenian sexuality; justified in that these are generally anthropological in intent.
 Also Genly's speculation about the possibility of intercourse with a Gethenian.

 Medieval Stasis: Gethenians have known radio and electric automobiles for two thousand years, and they still use them.
 It's discussed in-universe whether it's the need to survive in harsh environment that uses up all the innovativeness.

 Perfect Pacifist People: Sort of.
 Gethenians do kill each other by murders or clan feuds, but have never had a war.
 Like in the Medieval Stasis example, it's discussed if it's the harsh weather, or the lack of male-female — the most primal kind of "us versus them" — distinction.
 Later short stories reveal that the war will happen.